 How Selena Quintanilla Became A Star

-Before she was known as a music idol, she was born Selena Quintanilla on April 16, 1971 in Texas.
+Before she was known as a music idol, she was born Selena Quintanilla on April 16, 1971, in Lake Jackson, Texas.
 The state’s proximity to Mexico gave way to a distinct Mexican-American musical style known as Tejano — which Selena would embrace from an early age.

 Selena’s father Abraham, a former musician, taught Selena and her two siblings, Abraham and Suzette, everything he knew.
 They formed the band Selena y Los Dinos — and music quickly became the family business.